UK Tax Changes 2025-2026: Complete Guide to New Rates, Thresholds & Rules

 Personal Allowance Freeze Continues

-The personal allowance remains frozen at £12,570 until April 2028.
-That's five years without an increase.
+The personal allowance remains frozen at £12,570 until April 2031.
+That's a multi-year freeze.

 Impact: If you earn exactly £12,570, you still pay no income tax.
-But if you got a 5% pay rise to keep up with inflation?
+But if you got a pay rise to keep up with inflation?
 You're paying tax on that "raise"—even though your purchasing power hasn't increased.

 This is how the government increases tax revenue without technically raising tax rates.
 Clever.
 Annoying.